ikrogers/Operations-Research-Pi-RNG-Java-Source/README.md

 Operations-Research-Pi-RNG-Java-Source
 ======================================
-Written in Java 7\n
+Written in Java 7.
 Collections of random number generators and tools to test them.
-Done for Operations Research research paper \n Feel free to download and test!\n
+Done for Operations Research research paper.
+Feel free to download and test!
+***Will need jmathplot.jar API for the XYZ Plot!***